- A Data-Block Menu. Its list shows all light settings used in the current scene.

 - The color of the light source’s illumination.

 - The intensity of the light source’s illumination from (0.0 to 10.0).

 The Distance number button indicates the number of Blender Units (BU) at which the intensity of the current light source will be half of its intensity.
 Objects less than the number of BU away from the lamp will get more light, while objects further away will receive less light.
-Certain settings and lamp falloff types affect how the Distance is interpreted, meaning that it will not always react the same; see the page about light falloff.
+Certain settings and lamp falloff types affect how the Distance is interpreted, meaning that it will not always react the same.

 The Sun and Hemi Lamps are another class of Lamps which uses a constant falloff.
 Those lamps do not have a Distance parameter, and are often called ”Base Lighting Lamps”.

 Every lamp has a set of switches that control which objects receive its light, and how it interacts with materials.